emilyyzhangg/Closet-App/README.md

 this childhood dream to life myself!
 Moreover, I also love experimenting with fashion in my daily life.
 However, I often find myself feeling tired and lazy in the mornings, and I end up just throwing on a pair of jeans and a sweatshirt.
 I think an app like this could help me improve my own daily style as well!

+## User Stories
+- As a user, I want to be able to add images of my clothes to my digital closet
+- As a user, I want to be able to manually sort my clothes into different categories
+- As a user, I want to be able to select pieces of clothing and see the images altogether
+- As a user, I want to be able to save outfits, consisting of preselected clothing